 The ROI and TCO of investing in a predictive maintenance strategy clearly are important for the end user of the asset, the OEM’s customer.
 Additionally, there are also benefits for OEMs making and offering assets ready for predictive maintenance.

-First of all, the ability to gather machine data and analyze this data from a distance greatly increases the service you can provide to your customers.
+First of all, the ability to gather machine data through temperature or vibration analysis among other types of analysis, the ability to analyse this data from a distance greatly increases the service you can provide to your customers.
 Whereas before a machine failure would require a thorough investigation on site to find the source of the problem, a remote monitoring system enables you to visualize the issue and location of the failure with help of the data.
 Obviously a higher service level that saves time, saves the client money.
 Better service, lower costs: who wouldn’t want that?

 Second, because of all the benefits predictive maintenance has for asset owners, selling these assets creates a competitive advantage for an OEM.
 Predictive maintenance is a unique selling point because it shows customers your ability to extend machine life and provide efficient maintenance service.
 Although the initial investment is higher, it saves a lot of money in the long run, as stated before.
 An OEM can assist a (potential) client in building a business case to determine the added value of investing in its assets by providing data and estimations.

 Lastly, machines with smart sensors make a plant ready for the future.
-Technology is rapidly moving forward and with these sensors plants and OEMs are ready for more innovations that will increase productivity.
+With the rise of artificial intelligence and machine learning, technology is rapidly moving forward and with these sensors plants and OEMs are ready for more innovations that will increase productivity and operational efficiency. .